User Manual for QckRip

 Copyright 2014 Artwork Conversion Software, All Rights Reserved

-QckRip for Nikon is a GDSII rasterizer with custom features for Nikon.
+QckRip is a GDSII rasterizer with custom features.
 It is intended to rasterize the GDSII files and produce a number of bitmaps which "tile" the image area.
 The tile size can be controlled in a number of different ways depending on the user's requirements.

 QckRip also includes the ability to make several important transformations to the input data.
 These include: